Casimir IV Jagiellon: Personal life and appearance

 According to the Chronica Polonorum by Maciej Miechowita, Casimir was of tall stature and completely bald at the mid-frontal point (advanced receding hairline); his face was oval and lean.
 Miechowita also writes that the king spoke with a speech impairment (lisp) and was an avid huntsman from his youth.
 He often hunted in the primeval tranquil woodlands extending over the Grand Duchy of Lithuania, which were abundant in game.
 Casimir appeared modest and did not exude a sense of pride, but is said to have enjoyed occasional opulence and splendor for significant conventions.
 At times, his lack of frugality and preference for field sports over the affairs of state were met with staunch disapproval.
 Records show that the king was fond of birthday celebrations for his children and watched tournaments.
 He was also known to be a teetotaller, and abstained from drinking wine, mead or beer at banquets.
-Historian Julian Bartoszewicz described the king as "wise [in thought], driven by reason and characterised by longaminity and forbearance".
+Historian Julian Bartoszewicz described the king as "wise [in thought], driven by reason and characterised by longanimity and forbearance".
 Casimir cared deeply for his children's education and employed the finest tutors, chiefly Jan Długosz, to supervise his sons John Albert and Alexander.
 It is likely that Casimir was Poland's last illiterate monarch as there are no surviving signatures, initials or monograms present on official edicts, though this claim is disputed.